stacksjs/ts-pkgx/docs/packages/nodejsorg.md

 ## Related Packages

-These packages work well with nodejs.org:
+These packages work well with node:

 - [`npmjs.com`](npmjscom.md) - the package manager for JavaScript